Does Exercise Affect Fertility?

 When you are trying to conceive, you may be wondering how exercise affects fertility.
 This is a simple question with a somewhat complex answer that depends upon many individual factors.
 So, the first piece of guidance is to reject any “one-size-fits-all” advice you may have heard because no one recommendation is suitable for everyone.

-What is Infertility and its Causes?
+What is Infertility and What Causes It?

 Infertility is defined as the inability of a couple to conceive within one year of trying to become pregnant through unprotected sex.